-The Committee consist of at least two non-executive directors and is chaired by an independent non-executive director who is not the Company Chair.
+During Financial Year 2024 the Committee consisted of at least two non-executive directors and is chaired by an independent non-executive director.
 Membership of the Committee is reflective of the Board composition and as such will not always consist of the minimum three non-executive directors suggested by the ASX recommendations.